-The series of the Cyrenaïca presents a gap in regal money between
+The series of the Cyrenaica presents a gap in regal money between

-Berenice II. and about the time of Ptolemy V., and is interrupted by an autonomous issue in silver and copper characterized by the most of coins with KOINON.
+Berenice II. and about the time of Ptolemy V., and is interrupted by an autonomous issue in silver and copper characterized by the inscription KOINON.
 The weight is Phoenician, and there are no names of magistrates.
 The description of both silver and copper is as follows:-